 Dr. Chakma is a graduate of the Algerian Petroleum Institute (Dip.
 Ing., 1982) and holds graduate and doctoral degrees in Applied Science (chemical engineering) from the University of British Columbia.
 The author of more than 100 articles, he is an expert in areas related to petroleum research and energy management.

 Sophie Forest has more than 18 years of experience in the high-tech venture capital industry.
-Prior to joining Brightspark, she was a partner at CDP Capital Technology Ventures, a subsidiary of la Caisse de Dépot et Placement du Québec.
+Prior to joining Brightspark, she was a partner at CDP Capital Technology Ventures, a subsidiary of la Caisse de Depot et Placement du Quebec.

 Ms. Forest has led or overseen more than 50 investments in technology companies in Canada and abroad over the past 15 to 20 years.
 She has played a pivotal role in the investment, growth and exit of Radian6, leading to a twenty-three times return on capital invested, one of the most successful technology exits in Canadian history.
 As co-CEO of Brightspark 3.0, Ms. Forest helped develop Internet solutions that led to the creation and growth of Jewlr.com and iStopOver.com.

-In 2010, Dr. Gupta sat on the Expert Panel to Review Federal Support to Research and Development.
-He also sits on a number of boards including the Australian Mathematical Sciences Institute, the Banff International Research Station, the Canadian Statistical Sciences Institute and Mprime Network and is a member of the International Scientific Advisory Committee of the GRAND Network of Centre of Excellence.
-He is the editor of two book series on industrial mathematics and is author of more than 50 peer-reviewed publications.Dr.
-Gupta was the President of the 2011 International Congress on Industrial and Applied Mathematics in Vancouver.
+In 2010, Dr. Gupta sat on the Expert Panel to review Federal Support to Research and Development.
+He has sat on a number of boards, including the Australian Mathematical Sciences Institute, the Banff International Research Station, the Canadian Mining Innovation Council, the Canadian Statistical Sciences Institute, Mitacs Inc. and Mprime Network, and is a member of the International Scientific Advisory Committee of the GRAND Network of Centres of Excellence.
+He is the editor of two book series on industrial mathematics and is author of more than 80 peer-reviewed publications.Dr.
+Gupta obtained a Ph.D. in Computer Science from the University of Toronto in 1991.

 Maureen Kempston Darkes was President and General Manager of General Motors of Canada Limited (GMCL) and Vice President of General Motors Corporation from 1994 to 2001.
 In 2002, she was appointed General Motors Corporation Group Vice President and President, GM Latin America, Africa and Middle East (LAAM) and a member of the General Motors Automotive Strategy Board, positions which she held until her retirement from General Motors in December 2009.